micheledelaney/ft_select/README.md

 `make`

 ## Features
-- you can navigate with up/down/right/left the `arrow` keys
+- you can navigate with up/down/right/left `arrow` keys
 - hit the `space` key to select a file
 - to unselect a file just hit `space` again
 - to return with the selected files hit the `return` key